What is PDPL?

 How can I keep my organization PDPL compliant?

 - Ensure that before processing personal data, said data is complete, accurate and relevant.
-In addition to this, you have to keep processing records and ensure proper training to all staff as regards PDPL compliance.
+In addition, you have to keep processing records and ensure proper training for all staff regarding PDPL compliance.

-- Obtain consent prior to data processing, as this is the main legal basis for processing under the PDPL.
+- Obtain consent prior to data processing unless an exception applies, as this is the main legal basis for processing under the PDPL.

 - Conduct data protection impact assessments (DPIAs) to determine any risks posed to individuals.